anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    * - Definition
      - Description
    * - Kubernetes Cluster-Wide default network
-     - A network to which all pods are attached following the current behavior and requirements of Kubernetes, this done by attaching the eth0 interface to the pod namespace.
+     - This is a network to which all pods are attached according to the current behavior and requirements of Kubernetes.
+This is done by attaching the eth0 interface to the pod namespace.
    * - Network Attachment
-     - A means of allowing a pod to directly communicate with a given logical or physical network.
-Typically (but not necessarily) each attachment takes the form of a kernel network interface placed into the pod's network namespace.
-Each attachment may result in zero or more IP addresses being assigned to the pod.
+     - Network Attachment is a means of allowing a pod to communicate directly with a given logical or physical network.
+       Typically (but not necessarily), each attachment takes the form of a kernel network interface placed into the pod’s network namespace.
+Each attachment may result in zero or multiple IP addresses being assigned to the pod.
    * - NetworkAttachmentDefinition object
-     - This defines resource object that describes how to attach a pod to a logical or physical network, the annotation name is "k8s.v1.cni.cncf.io/networks"
+     - The NetworkAttachmentDefinition object defines the resource object that describes how to attach a pod to a logical or physical network.
+The annotation name is “k8s.v1.cni.cncf.io/networks”.
    * - Network Attachment Selection Annotation
-     - Selects one or more networks that a pod should be attached to.
+     - Network Attachment Selection Annotation selects one or more networks to which a pod must be attached.

 Example: Define three network attachments and attach the three networks to a pod.